 Generation and Transmission Cost Development

 During Task 10, high-level estimates of the capital costs of the interregional generation resource and transmission expansion options will be developed.
 Key inputs for Task 10 include the Interregional Expansion Options (generation and transmission) from Tasks 6 and 7, and high-level, generic cost information such as dollar per mile estimates for transmission lines rather than detailed cost estimates based on specific route selection and engineering designs.
+[Note: The generic per unit costs should be reviewed before they are used in the Task.]

 Review of Results

 The EIPC will develop a draft Phase II report and provide it for Stakeholder Steering Committee review.
+This will be in addition to the stakeholder review of results from each individual task.

 Phase II Report

-The EIPC will review the input received from stakeholders and address comments it in the final Phase II report.
+The EIPC will review the input received from stakeholders and address comments in the final Phase II report.
 The Task 11 and Task 12 process is envisioned to be conducted in much the same manner as the development of the Phase I Report.

 Details on Phase II Schedule and Processes